 - 4 onions, peeled and thickly sliced

 - 2 cups all purpose flour

 - 1 pint Guinness Stout

-- Put about 6 inches of oil in a medium sized pot and heat until the temperature reaches 350F
+- Put about 6 inches of oil in a medium sized pot and heat over medium high heat until the temperature reaches 350F

 - Put the flour in a bowl and whisk in enough Guinness to make a mixture similar to a thick pancake batter.